TradingView Review 2024: The Ultimate Technical Analysis Platform?

 If you really want to unlock the full potential of TradingView, including real-time data, broader charting capabilities, multi time frame screening, more alerts, watchlists, customer support, and trading community access, you will have to upgrade to one of the paid plans.

-TradingView Pro
+TradingView Essential

 • No ads